prividentity/PrivateIdentity-Oldd/HOME.md

 The Web client acquires the biometric using an ensemble of pre-trained TensorFlow™ models.
 These models offer the opportunity for higher accuracies and lower overhead than traditional procedural programming.
 These small, convenient Helper DNNs use YOLO architecture, are 10kB to 100kB in size and process in <10ms with accuracies >99%.

-### `Built-in Privacy: Exempt from GDPR, CCPA, BIPA & HIPAA Privacy Law Obligations`
+### `Built-in Privacy`: Exempt from GDPR, CCPA, BIPA & HIPAA Privacy Law Obligations
 ![Privacy graphic](https://github.com/openinfer/PrivateIdentity/blob/master/images/Built%20in%20privacy%201.png)
 * Built-in [<b>fully homomorphic encryption</b>](https://en.wikipedia.org/wiki/Private_biometrics) (<b>FHE</b>) enables encrypted match and search operations on encrypted data without allowing any third party to observe the actual data.
 * [<B>IEEE 2410 Standard for Biometric Privacy</b>](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D) (SBP) <b>requires FHE</b> for private identity assertion and authentication.